farmersedgeinc/gcr-cleaner/README.md

 if they are specified in the exceptions file.
 Everything else will be deleted, including untagged manifests.
 If the exceptions file specifies entire child repos those child repos will only have untagged manifests deleted and nothing else.

+## Dry Run

+Important to note is the dry run option for this program.
+If you want to see what would potentially happen in a standard run without risking your existing manifests, change the command in your CronJob resource to `/bin/gcrcleaner -dry`.
+This will output which manifests would be deleted for each child repo, how many would be kept, and how much space each repo would still use after cleaning.

 ## Setup

 1. Create a service account that has the `roles/storage.admin` (Storage Admin) role for the GCR bucket as well as